 If you went out tomorrow and started recruiting, what would you tell these bright and shiny new board members they were fundraising for?
 A budget gap?

-That question started a great conversation which led to this insight; Before we can attract new champions (board members, donors, etc.) for our mission, we need to be able to understand where we’re headed and be able to tell a compelling story of impact.
+That question started a great conversation which led to this insight; Before we can attract new champions (board members, donors, etc.) for our mission, We need to be able to understand where we’re headed.
+We need to be able to tell a compelling story of impact.